persteenolsen/dotnet-8-jwt-refresh-auth-api/README.md

 - Refresh token rotation
 - Revoked token reuse detection

-# Functionality of the Web App

-- JWT authentication with Refresh Tokens

 # Tech used for creating the Web App

 - A .NET 8.0.203 Web API